mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 change to or create a new history file (with `options -ccCdHH`).

-Set model with "`-m` \[_MODEL_]", with _MODEL_ as its name, or set it with a single character to pick from the model list.
+Set model with "`-m` \[_MODEL_]", with _MODEL_ as its name, or set it as "_._" to pick from the model list.
 List available models with `option -l`.

 Set _maximum response tokens_ with `option` "`-`_NUM_" or "`-M` _NUM_".